 I am not a lawyer, but my reactions.

 - The vagueness of the parameters identifying sedition rival the notorious IT Rules.
 Similar to them, pretty much anything that reflects badly on the government could be described by such sweeping descriptors.
-Irritate normal people, get takedown notices was the UPA2 gift, irritate the government and get booked for sedition seems to be the summary of this point – it covers dislike – you don’t even need to read the rest!
+Irritate the government and get booked for sedition seems to be the summary of this point. “expresses hate or contempt or dislike, insult or discontent or enmity or treachery or disloyalty towards the state or central governments” – it covers dislike – you don’t even need to read the rest!
 Disliking a government could get you arrested?
-How about a government serving people as promised and not being disliked?
 Something like asking for your promised 15 lakh could now go beyond not just getting your promised riches, but also landing in jail for asking for it, because hey, people would be discontented because of this, right?

 - This seems very magnanimous of them with all the nice promotion by organized trolls, but the fact is that it is rather sinister that legal process to address problems gets covered under a law for sedition to begin with, and then you actually don’t have a categoric endorsement of your right to engage the system, you have it as long as you don’t demean the government or create dislike for it.
 It is actually taking a right you had without restrictions, magnanimously handing it back to you with restrictions, and then promoting the hell out of it because they gave it back at all.